Skip to main content

 Alexander Erreygers & Michael Kupper

 There’s several ways to go about modelling uncertain processes in the setting of imprecise probabilities, each with its strengths and weaknesses.
 This lecture starts with a brief overview and discussion of three of these ways in the basic yet important setting of discrete-time uncertain processes with a finite state space, and in particular in that of imprecise Markov chains.
-Next we take a look at how imprecision naturally arises when lumping states in a (precise) Markov chain, and how in this setting imprecise Markov chains are not only useful as a model but also as a computational tool.
 In the second part of this lecture we take a look at what one can do in the more advanced setting where the state space is infinite and/or time is continuous, with a particular interest in mathematical finance.

 Gert de Cooman